 “It has become an operational and at times a policy-making arm of the Government.
-This has led to trouble and may have compounded our difficulties in several explosive areas.”
+This has led to trouble and may have compounded our difficulties in several explosive areas,” Truman wrote.

-Truman never linked JFK’s death to the clandestine service but the timing of his piece, published in the Washington Post, was suggestive.
+Truman never linked JFK’s death to the clandestine service, but the timing and venue of his piece was suggestive.
 Already Soviet bloc news outlets were speculating Kennedy’s murder—and the murder of the only suspect while in police custody—pointed to U.S. government involvement in the assassination.

 “This quiet intelligence arm of the President has been so removed from its intended role that it is being interpreted as a symbol of sinister and mysterious foreign intrigue—and subject for cold war enemy propaganda,” Truman wrote.

-Truman said he knew the first two directors of the CIA, Gen. Hoyt Vandenberg and Allen Dulles and knew them to be “men of the highest character, patriotism and integrity.”
-He pointedly added he could only assume the same about “all those who continue in charge.”
+Truman said he knew the first two directors of the CIA and called them “men of the highest character, patriotism and integrity.”
+He added he could only assume the same about “all those who continue in charge.”

-Four months later, Dulles paid Truman a visit trying to get him to retract what he had written in the Post.
+Four months later, former CIA director Allen Dulles paid Truman a visit.
+Dulles tried to get Truman to retract what he had written in the Post.

-But in a June 10, 1964, letter to the managing editor of Look magazine, Truman restated his critique of covert action, emphasizing that he never intended the CIA to get involved in “strange activities.”
+Truman denied it.
+In a June 10, 1964, letter to Look magazine, Truman restated his critique of covert action, emphasizing that he never intended the CIA to get involved in “strange activities.”

 As the country grieved JFK’s death and suspicions of conspiracy mounted, many current and former U.S. officials publicly rallied around the official story that Oswald had killed JFK alone and unaided.
 But privately many people familiar with the workings of the CIA had their doubts.
 Truman’s article was one of the earliest expression of those doubts.
 Others would follow.